yqyeoh/techpass-tenant-docs/docs/applications.md

 A: When you assign user to your application after the review start date, the user will not be reflected in the review.

-#### Q: Why am I not included as the reviewer when I am a Tenant Administrator
+#### Q: Why am I not included as the reviewer when I am a Tenant Administrator?

 A: If you add a new user as a Tenant Administrator after the review start date, he/she will not be included in the current review.
 The user will only be included as a reviewer in future reviews.